RobinMeow/ribynlinux/apps/hypr/hyprland.md

   (freezes a process so it no longer consumes resources.
 Can work as pause for game)
 - [ ] hyprmoncfg seems to be able to have a gui to setup monitors, could be useful
 - [ ] a script to be inoced which toggles bg for kitty
+- [ ] swappy/slurp/grim ~~desktop files~~ for fullscreen shots or non edit copy screenshots dont want to use desktop files for this
+- [x] make launchables for SUPER + E (oneshot gemini, google search, etc..)
+- [x] ~~desktop file for ~~disk usage, or zshrc alias
 - [x] rename performance mode to potato mode
 - [x] swappy/slurp/grim shouldn tneed to ask for permission
 - [x] swappy/slurp/grim print screen keybind
 - [x] keybind toggle for performance (disable animations and blur)
 - [x] cp wallpapers onto home and use those as reference instead of using
   $RIBYN_ROOT in hyprpaper.conf
+- [x] file picker / download destination chooser is not yet in darkmode, and is disgusting to use (cant show hidden files)
 - [x] wallpaper hyprpaper
 - [x] disable mouse accel
 - [x] prevent chrome from going into presentation mode when fullscreening